aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ftl_launcher/README.md

         cd ~/deepracer_ws/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ && colcon build

-## Usage
+## Using the Follow the Leader (FTL) sample application
+Follow this procedure to use the Follow the Leader (FTL) sample application.

-### Run the node
+### Running the node

-To launch the Follow the Leader(FTL) sample application as root user on the AWS DeepRacer device open up another terminal on the device and run the following commands as root user:
+To launch the Follow the Leader (FTL) sample application as the root user on the AWS DeepRacer device, open another terminal on the device and run the following commands as the root user.

-1. Switch to root user before you source the ROS2 installation:
+1. Switch to the root user before you source the ROS2 installation:

         sudo su